gokcehan/lf/doc.md

 	    Click on a file or directory to select it.

 	Right mouse button
 	    Enter a directory or open a file.
-Also works on the preview window.
+Also works on the preview pane.

 	Scroll wheel
 	    Move up or down.
 If Ctrl is pressed, scroll up or down.